Click the video above to listen to Tom Hanks Golden Globes speech.

 We see the world through the lens of influence at Klassen Performance Group.
 Whether polishing our own influence or helping our clients develop theirs, we focus on influence every day.
-I came across the video of Tom Hanks’ Golden Globes speech today.
+I came across the video of Tom Hanks’ Golden Globes speech recently.
 His speech and how he delivers it are a fantastic example of influence.
 Although Hanks uses multiple tools of influence throughout his speech, I’ll focus on just three here.

 1. Make an emotional connection